Serpentcoil Island

 Initial EnemiesVariesSpawn RateVaries

-Wind of KronVariesRewardBlue Sacred Item (Post-Game)
+Wind (1st Gust)VariesRewardBlue Sacred Item (Postgame)

 FloorInitialSpawnWind